Channa Mereya (film): Production

 Channa Mereya is an official remake of the 2016 Marathi film Sairat.
 While remaining largely faithful to the original film, director Pankaj Batra took a few liberties: while the male lead of Sairat had a younger sister, the character was replaced with a younger brother in Channa Mereya.
-The male lead's friend in Marathi was a farmer, while the remake depicted him as a mechanic.
+The male lead's friend in Marathi was a farmer, while the remake depicts him as a mechanic.
 Ninja, a playback singer, made his acting debut with this film, as did lyricist and singer Amrit Maan.

 Soundtrack

 The soundtrack was composed by Goldboy.

 Release and reception

 Channa Mereya was released on 14 July 2017.
 The film received mixed reviews from critics, who felt it was a "copy-paste" version of Sairat.
 Jasmine Singh of Tribune called it a "remake gone wrong", but "things that still make Channa Mereya appreciable are, the fresh pairing of Ninja and Payal Rajput, nice music and praise worthy cinematography".
 Bobby Sing Mid-Day called Rajput the film's "weakest link", adding, "While the film adeptly highlights the caste and class system prevalent in the society, where it fails is in the presentation of the lead pair."